The Identify Variants (WES) workflow takes sequencing reads as input and returns identified variants as part of a Track List.

-- In the next dialog, you have to select which data set should be used to identify variants (figure 17.29).
+- In the next dialog, you have to select which reference data set should be used to identify variants (figure 22.33).

-- In the next wizard step (figure 17.31), you can specify the parameters for variant detection.
-You can again specify the target region track from the earlier step.
+- In the next wizard step (figure 22.34), you can specify the parameters for variant detection.

-- In the QC for Target Sequencing step (figure 17.32) you have to specify the track with the targeted regions from the experiment.
-You can also specify the minimum read coverage, which should be present in the targeted regions.
+- In the QC for Target Sequencing step (figure 22.35) you can specify the minimum read coverage, which should be present in the targeted regions.

 - In the last wizard step you can check the selected settings by clicking on the button labeled Preview All Parameters.

 In the Preview All Parameters wizard you can only check the settings, and if you wish to make changes you have to use the Previous button from the wizard to edit parameters in the relevant windows.

 - Choose to Save your results and click Finish.

 The Identify Variants (WES) tool produces the following outputs: